-There are ambassador animals for practically every species imaginable.
+There are all kinds of ambassador animals throughout the world representing their wild counterparts.
 These are specially trained and socialized 'working' animals with an extremely important job: to help promote conservation and better understanding of wildlife.
 We often get asked about our animals backgrounds and the exact role of an ambassador, so this page should answer all of your questions.

 Socializing ambassador animals

 When we get a new ambassador here at Ironwood, the initial 6-8 months are spent bonding with that animal and forming mutual respect.
 We travel with our animals to schools, libraries, and creative sets so we want them to be used to these environments.
 We also want them to get acquainted with new people every day working against their natural instinct to fear humans.
 We teach our animals that we will never make them go into a situation that is scary or negative.
 Although these animals are not wild, it is still their instinct to be fearful of new stimuli, and we train using positive methods because it is important to us that our animals love their job.
 We want them to do what we ask because they enjoy it, not because they fear the consequences.
 It can be similar to horse training in a way, as far as desensitizing them to things that would normally make them nervous (loading into a car, loud sounds, traffic, etc).
 We have always focused on wolf education in our program, but also being home to foxes we use the same training methods with them.
 It is not a fast process, but having a strong bond with an animal will make them that much more confident with the tasks we give them.

 Wolf ambassadors at work.
 Images courtesy of Colorado Wolf and Wildlife Center, Wolf Park, and Scott Soto.

 Housing and enrichment